 For those of us who want to enjoy the beauty of Charleston for less, there are plenty of great options available.
 One option that’s popular with travelers is the Hyatt Place Charleston / Historic District.
 You get a convenient location that’s just a short walk from Charleston’s historic landmarks and attractions.

-If you’re an art lover, then you’ll definitely want to check out The Vendue Charleston’s Art Hotel.
+If you’re an art lover, then you’ll want to check out The Vendue Charleston’s Art Hotel.
 It is filled with unique artwork and features galleries that showcase local artists.
 It’s also conveniently located in the heart of Charleston’s historic district, so you’ll be within walking distance of some of the city’s most popular sights.

 Another great option for budget-conscious travelers is the Homewood Suites by Hilton Charleston Historic District.
 It offers spacious suites with separate living areas and kitchenettes, making it a great choice for families or anyone who wants a little extra space to stretch out.